dstein64/kmeans1d/README.md

 Development
 -----------

-The underlying C++ code can be built in-place, outside the context of `pip`.
+The underlying C++ code can be built in-place, outside the context of `pip`. `gcc`, `clang`, and `MSVC` have been tested.

 ```
 $ python3 setup.py build_ext --inplace
 ```

+The [wheels.yml](https://github.com/dstein64/.github/workflows/wheels.yml) GitHub action can be manually triggered to build wheels.

 License
 -------